nmdickso/Phys490FinalProject/README.md

 python examples/quantumTomography/main.py numQubits outputDir
 ```
 - `numQubits` must be either the integer 1 or 2 (anything larger than this has an incredibly long runtime).
 The default is 1.
-- `outputDir` name of a folder in quantumTomography.
-Is optional, The plots default to saving in the `Results` folder.
+- `outputDir` name of a folder in quantumTomography is optional.
+The plots default to saving in the `Results` folder.